Investor Insight: Duke Realty Corporation [DRE] Goes Ballistic – Investor Confidence on the Rise

 Fundamental Analysis of Duke Realty Corporation [DRE]

-This company’s Return on Total Capital is 2.10, and its Return on Invested Capital has reached 6.50%.
-Its Return on Equity is 8.83, and its Return on Assets is 5.26.
-These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates DRE financial performance.
+This company’s Return on Total Capital is 2.10, and its Return on Invested Capital has reached 5.62.
+Its Return on Equity is 8.90%, and its Return on Assets is 5.20%.
+These metrics all suggest that Duke Realty Corporation is doing well at using the money it earns to generate returns.

 Conclusion: Is Duke Realty Corporation [DRE] a Reliable Buy?